MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-overview.md

 - **Overnight scheduling**: Resource Scheduling Optimization runs automatically each night.
 It schedules new jobs and optimizes existing bookings for the next day.

-- **Single Resource Optimization**: A dispatcher gets the schedule [optimized for a single technician](rso-single-resource-optimization.md) for the rest of today to recalculate an optimal travel route after a cancellation.
+- **Single Resource Optimization**: A dispatcher gets the schedule [optimized for a single technician](rso-single-resource-optimization.md) over a couple of days, for example to account for cancellations.

 - **Simulation**: A service manager runs a scheduling simulation to understand how many jobs could be completed with a varying number of resources in a specific geographic territory.